Table of Contents

 Connector documentation

-Adding a new connector documentation page
+Adding new connector documentation pages

-File name and folder
+File names and folder

 Important

 It is very important that the file name does not contain any spaces.
-If the file name contains spaces, this will cause an error when the new file is pushed to the DataMiner Catalog.
+If the file name contains spaces, this will cause an error when the new file is pushed to the Catalog.

 Table of contents